azdavis/millet/docs/diagnostics.md

-# Errors
+# Diagnostics

-This is documentation for all the errors Millet can emit, and what they mean.
+This is documentation for all the diagnostics Millet can emit, and what they mean.

 ## 1001